 |Dry Weight:||14 metric tons|

 The following pictures are old ones.
-She’s weathered in the past year, and so I’m showing these pictures to show what she can look like with a bit of elbow grease, effort or money.
-But, these have all been taken in the last couple of years, not ages & ages ago.
+She’s weathered in the past year, and so I’m showing these pictures to show what she can look like with a bit of elbow grease.
+All pictures taken on the past couple of years.

 From the stern (back of the boat), you can enter Lady Doris, and go down some steps into the…